 Question 7.
 Which of the following are examples of adjustments to social/cultural practices?

-- a) Minimise unnecessary face-to face meetings - b) Training staff on neurodiversity and specific needs - c) Option to work remotely where possible - d) More time for tasks d) All of the above
+- a) Minimise unnecessary face-to face meetings - b) Training staff on neurodiversity and specific needs - c) Option to work remotely where possible - d) More time for tasks

 Question 8.
 What resources do adjustments require?